 The disc in a swing type valve is unguided as it fully opens or closes.
 This Valve operates when there is flow in the line and get fully closed when there is no flow.
 Turbulence and pressure drop in the valve is very low.
 Disk and seat designs can be of metal to metal or metal to composite.

-The angle between the seat and the vertical plane is known as seating angle and vary from 0 to 45 degrees.
+The angle between the seat and the vertical plane is known as the seating angle and varies from 0 to 45 degrees.
 Usually, the seat angles are in the range of 5 to 7 degrees.
 Larger seat angles reduce the disc travel, resulting in quick closing, thus minimizing the possibility of water hammer.
 A vertical seat has a 0-degree angle.

-Swing check valve allows full, unobstructed flow and automatically closes as pressure decreases.
-Usually installed in combination with gate valves because they provide relatively free flow combination.
+The swing type valve allows full, unobstructed flow and automatically closes as pressure decreases.
+Usually installed in combination with gate valves because they provide relatively free flow combinations.

-A basic swing check valve consists of a valve body, a bonnet, and a disk that is connected to a hinge.
+A basic swing type valve consists of a valve body, a bonnet, and a disk that is connected to a hinge.

 Tilting Disc Check Valve

-Tilting Disc Check Valve are available in wafer type and lug type design.
+Tilting Disc type Valve are available in wafer type and lug type design.

 Ball Type and Plug Type Lift NRV